luiz158/spring-vs-ejb-vs-cdi-benchmark/README.md

 **[JMH](http://openjdk.java.net/projects/code-tools/jmh/ "OpenJDK JMH Tool")** is a Java harness for building, running, and analysing nano/micro/milli/macro benchmarks written in Java and other languages targetting the JVM.

-The benchmark code contained by the [benchmark code] file.
+The benchmark code contained by the [file](rest-benchmark/src/main/java/psamolysov/demo/restws/benchmark/RestImplementationsBenchmark.java).

-[benchmark code]: rest-benchmark/src/main/java/psamolysov/demo/restws/benchmark/RestImplementationsBenchmark.java

 ### Benchmark running